DREAM-ODA-OS/CloudfreeCoverage/README.md

 Create a cloud free coverage assembly from a series of existing satellite images

-- Tool to generate cloudless products over a period of chosen time e.g. 10-days from the existing products
+- Tool to generate cloudless setellite products over a period of chosen time e.g. 10-days from the existing products
 - The routine can process local or WCS accessible imagery.
 Accessible datasets are configured in the *./conf/cloudless_config.cfg*  file.